rocky-linux/documentation/docs/books/admin_guide/15-three-swordsmen.md

 ### `grep` command

 The `grep` command is used to filter the content of a single or multiple file.
 There are some variants of this command tool, such as `egrep (grep -E)` and `fgrep (grep -f)`.
+For information not covered, please refer to [here]( https://www.gnu.org/software/grep/manual/ "grep manual").

 The usage of the grep command is: